liflab/beepbeep-3-book/markdown/use-cases/README.md

 1. Implement the queries that are mentioned in this chapter but not shown in detail.

 2. In the Voyager example, modify the processor chain so that:
-- a. the files are read directly from the FTP site.
+- a.
+The files are read directly from the FTP site.
-- b. the plot is written to a file instead of being displayed in a window.
+- b.
+The plot is written to a file instead of being displayed in a window.
-- c. the plot updates after every year processed, instead of at the end.
+- c.
+The plot updates after every year processed, instead of at the end.

 3. Modify the NIALM example to detect appliances based on a signature that involves more than one signal at a time.